The 5 simple steps to starting your WordPress blog with Bluehost.

 The solution?
 Get both.
 Use the shorter site URL for your blog or website and then register the longer, more accurate name, and then have that forwarded to the shorter URL.
 Problem solved!

-No matter how many sites you’re going to build, the first thing to do is click here and register those names.
-Yes, you can register domain names through Bluehost, but I prefer to use them for the hosting only and besides, Namecheap is free to sign up for.
+No matter how many sites you’re going to build, the first thing to do is register those domain names.
+Yes, you can register domain names through Bluehost as well, but honestly, I prefer to use them for the hosting only and as one of the main reasons.

 - Purchase blog hosting through Bluehost.

-To start your fantastic WordPress blog, all you need for now is the Basic Plan from Bluehost (you can sign up by clicking here).
+To start your fantastic WordPress blog, all you need for now is the Basic Plan from Bluehost.
 Later on, down the road, you’ll be able to upgrade to their Plus or Business Pro plans, which have some powerful features and tools, but you don’t need to worry about that today if you’re just starting out.
 But they do cost a little more, of course, so stick with the Basic Plan for now.

 This should be the only items in your shopping cart, so make sure that everything else is unchecked and you aren’t paying for any extras that you don’t need.